Cap32/kapok-js/README.md

   + `action` \<Function\>: An addition function to do something while `assert` function fires.
 Support returning a promise for async action
   + `shouldShowLog` \<Boolean\>: Show log message or not.
 Defaults to `Kapok.config.shouldShowLog`
   + `shouldThrowError` \<Boolean\>: Throw a new Error or not when assert fails.
 Defaults to `Kapok.config.shouldThrowError`
+  + `shouldColorizeError` \<Boolean\>: Whether ANSI escape codes should be used to colorize error message.
+Defaults to `Kapok.config.shouldColorizeError`
 - Returns \<Kapok\>

 Iterate each line of the process outputs, and assert the data message of each line.